 Alberta Phosphorus Watershed Project: 2013 to 2017

-Nutrients, such as nitrogen (N) and phosphorus (P), in manure and inorganic fertilizers benefit crop production; however, surface runoff can wash valuable crop nutrients into streams and water bodies if nutrients are not managed effectively.
-Excess nutrients in streams can lead to water quality concerns including excess plant and algae growth, fish kills, and odours.
+Nutrients, such as nitrogen and phosphorus, in manure and inorganic fertilizers benefit crop production.
+However, surface runoff can wash valuable crop nutrients into streams and water bodies if nutrients are not managed effectively.
+Excess nutrients in streams can lead to water quality concerns including excess plant and algae growth, fish kills and odours.

 Livestock Manure Impact on Groundwater Quality in Alberta

-Agricultural manure management activities can contribute nitrogen, phosphorus, organic carbon, salts, and pathogens to groundwater.
+Agricultural manure management activities can contribute nitrogen, phosphorus, organic carbon, salts and pathogens to groundwater.
 Recent reviews suggest that manure field application and storage facilities may pose a risk to groundwater quality in Alberta.
-However, little Alberta specific information exists.
-Alberta Agriculture and Forestry and partners implemented a 7-yr study to determine the potential risks of intensive livestock production to groundwater quality in Alberta.
+However, little Alberta-specific information exists.
+Alberta Agriculture and Forestry and partners implemented a 7-year study to determine the potential risks of intensive livestock production to groundwater quality in Alberta.

 Water Quality in Alberta's Irrigation Districts

-Assessment of Water Quality in Alberta's Irrigation Districts 2006 and 2007
+- Assessment of Water Quality in Alberta's Irrigation Districts – Second Edition

 Economic Value of Irrigation in Alberta

 Irrigation in Alberta, which began in the late 1800s, now takes place on about 690,000 hectares.
 This represents almost 70% of Canada’s total irrigated area.
-The majority of Alberta’s irrigation (566,000 hectares) occurs within the 13 irrigation districts, which are in the South Saskatchewan River Basin.
+The majority of Alberta’s irrigation (566,000 hectares) occurs within the 13 irrigation districts, which are in the SSRB.
 An additional 125,000 hectares are irrigated throughout the province as private developments.